TechCohort14/TA200-NFAR-Intermediate-Automation/04-project1-using-a-for-loop.md

-# Project 01: Using Loops
+# Project 01: Using A for Loop

 Throughout this course you will be able to complete tests and exercises with the following test site: [http://the-internet.herokuapp.com/](http://the-internet.herokuapp.com/)